lawlessofcourse/Interactive-Tech-440/Notes-Project1.md

 * organize a digital notebook and possibly pay for bear app or just use github with md documents such as this one

 ### Notes:

-* **Interactive System:** *"A System of two or more agents where every agent is capable of enacting changes in a ny other agent."*
+* **Interactive System:** *"A System of two or more agents where every agent is capable of enacting changes in any other agent."*
 *  **Performance:** *"Enacting something with the intention [of being consumed]."*
 * **Interactive Performance:**